Skilled And Focused Legal Advocacy For Custody, Visitation And Child Support

-The San Diego divorce attorneys at Dunne & Dunne effectively counsels parents to agree upon child custody arrangements that serve their children’s best interests.
+The San Diego, La Quinta, and Southern California divorce attorneys at Dunne & Dunne effectively counsels parents to agree upon child custody arrangements that serve their children’s best interests.
 We also provide comprehensive trial experience in contested child custody cases.
 We will advise you through the mediation process, work toward a fair and equitable custody agreement, and, if litigation becomes necessary, aggressively represent you at trial, with compassion for you and your children at the forefront of our minds.

 Our legal team can also help you resolve other aspects of custody and visitation, including “move-away” cases; modification of custody orders; establishment or modification of parenting plans; establishment, enforcement or modification of visitation rights; and interstate and international custody disputes.
-Our exclusive focus on family law in San Diego Area, together with years of experience handling custody and visitation matters, empowers us with the requisite insight, expertise, and care necessary to represent you in a way that protects your child’s best interests.
+Our exclusive focus on family law in San Diego, La Quinta, and Southern California Area, together with years of experience handling custody and visitation matters, empowers us with the requisite insight, expertise, and care necessary to represent you in a way that protects your child’s best interests.

 Contact Dunne & Dunne

-To speak with a San Diego child custody attorney about divorce or domestic partnership dissolution, child custody, and/or related issues, please contact us online, or call us at 619-232-9260.
+To speak with a San Diego, La Quinta, and Southern California child custody attorney about divorce or domestic partnership dissolution, child custody, and/or related issues, please contact us online, or call us at 619-232-9260.